Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 – – – – – – – – – – – – – – – – – –

-This interview between Di Coveny Garland and Jeremy Griffith aired on 2SM Radio on 14 October 2003 at 6.10pm.
-2SM is a Sydney radio station that syndicates it’s programs, including this program, to a number of regional stations across NSW, including 2AD Armidale, 2LM Lismore, 2MG Mudgee, 2MO Gunnedah, Radio 97 Tweed Heads, 2NZ Inverell, 2PK Parkes, 2RE Taree, 2TM Tamworth and 4GY Gympie.
+Focusing on the relationship between men and women, this interview between Di Coveny Garland and Jeremy Griffith aired on 2SM Radio on 14 October 2003.
+2SM is a Sydney radio station that syndicates its programs, including this program, to a number of regional stations across New South Wales, including 2AD Armidale, 2LM Lismore, 2MG Mudgee, 2MO Gunnedah, Radio 97 Tweed Heads, 2NZ Inverell, 2PK Parkes, 2RE Taree, and 2TM Tamworth, as well as 4GY Gympie in Queensland.

 Di: On the line we have Jeremy Griffith, author and someone who’s very interested in the human condition.
 Good evening, welcome to the program.